By Al Doyle for CoinWeek …..

 Proofs of 1950 to 1963 can expand the set to 49 pieces.
 Pre-1954 issues are going to cost noticeably more than other dates.
 So why did the Franklin series have such an abbreviated run?

-U.S. coinage law declares that all series have a minimum 25-year lifespan, but the shocking assassination of John F. Kennedy 50 years ago this month (November 22, 1963) resulted in public demand for a significant remembrance to honor a popular president.
+U.S. coinage law declares that all series have a minimum 25-year lifespan, but the shocking assassination of John F. Kennedy almost 55 years ago resulted in public demand for a significant remembrance to honor the popular president.
 Legislation to create the Kennedy half dollar was signed into law on December 30, 1963, and that finished off the Franklin.
 It also marked another end for the 50-cent piece.

 The denomination had a minor but steady role in commerce, as half dollars circulated and were used by Americans.
 That ended when Americans and millions in other nations gobbled up newly minted Kennedy halves as keepsakes.
 From dirt cheap to expensive for a full bell line set, the Franklin half dollar is a “something for everyone” series.